 Gunnar has been in the business of protecting our eyes from digital devices for over two decades focusing more on gamers than anything else but they have expanded their selection over the years.
 Specializing in a patented technology that helps protect your eyes from digital eye strain as well as blue light.
 Gunnar’s lenses are designed to help reduce eyestrain while providing you with better color contrast, as well as focus.
-These are perfect for anyone that spends extended periods of time looking at any digital devices.
+These are perfect for anyone that spends extended periods of time looking at any digital device.

 Don’t Wear Prescription Glasses?

 If style is more important to you then take a look at these high-quality Gunnar frames.
 As I mentioned above, Gunnar has been in this business for a while, and their patented technology is one of the best in the market today.
-These lenses filter out 65% of harmful blue light from digital devices and will help reduce the risk of long term damage to your eyes from blue light.
+These lenses filter out 65% of harmful blue light from digital devices and will help reduce the risk of long-term damage to your eyes from blue light.
 Gunnar tends to pay attention to every detail when they make their glasses, giving them wide lenses to give you a nice unobstructed view and protection.

-This is another stylish and simple frame by Gunnar that can provide you with protection from blue light, and still match with every outfit in your closet.
-This is the perfect accessory to your digital lifestyle and is fitted with Gunnar’s patented technology to give you optimum protection against blue light.
+This is another stylish and simple frame by Gunnar that can provide you with protection from blue light, and still match every outfit in your closet.
+This is the perfect accessory for your digital lifestyle and is fitted with Gunnar’s patented technology to give you optimum protection against blue light.

 Cyxus Blue Light Filter Glasses